EQWorks/chart-system/README.md

 #### Bar, Line and Scatter:
 - **axisBottomOrder** - how to define the order of bottom axis labels for a Bar Chart or 'point' scale.
 Either `[]` of specific values or `asc`/`desc` to sort the data.
 If an array is provided, data will be filtered based on the provided keys.
 Axis scale must be set to `{ type: 'point' }`.
 - **axisBottomLabelValues** - what label values to show on the bottom axis.
 Either `[]` of specific values, a `number` of how many ticks should appear or a string describing the time interval.
 More details (here | https://nivo.rocks/guides/axes)
+- **tooltipFormatX** - a function that exposes the final value of the tooltip for formatting the bottom axis since it could be used for dates with TimeSeries.
+Receives the value as an argument.
+Default is `v => v`

 #### BarChart Only:
 - **keys** - an array of keys to use as y-axis values.
 End up as legend items.
 Defaults to `Object.keys(data[0])` excluding the `indexBy` value.